Skip to Content

 Yellow jackets are social wasps in the family Vespidae.
 They live in colonies, build paper nests, and aggressively defend those nests when disturbed.
 In Idaho and throughout the U.S., yellow jackets are common around homes, parks, and outdoor eating areas.

-• Appearance: Bright yellow-and-black bands, smooth body, narrow waist, and long legs that hang down when flying.
+• Appearance: Bright yellow-and-black bands, smooth/shiny body, narrow waist.

 • Size: Usually about 1/2 inch long.

-• Diet: Other insects, carrion, sugary foods, and sweet drinks; they’re attracted to outdoor food and garbage.
+• Diet: Other insects, carrion, sugary foods, and sweet drinks (often drawn to outdoor food and garbage).

 • Behavior: Social, defensive near the nest, and capable of stinging multiple times.

-Unlike honey bees, which have more hair and a rounder, “fuzzy” look, yellow jackets have a sleek, shiny appearance and more pronounced striping.
+Unlike honey bees (which are fuzzier and more golden-brown), yellow jackets have a sleek appearance and pronounced striping.

 Yellow jacket wasp on outdoor surface